mimiyin/collective-play-s20/README.md

       * Install Sensor Kinetics:[iOS](https://itunes.apple.com/us/app/sensor-kinetics/id579040333?mt=8) | [Android](https://play.google.com/store/apps/details?id=com.innoventions.sensorkinetics&hl=en_US)

 #### Assignment: Expressive Outputs
-   * Diagram the _pollacky_ and _texteoke_ examples in Github and drop them in my mailbox by Monday evening.
+   * Diagram the _pollacky_ or _texteoke_ examples in Github and drop them in my mailbox by Monday evening.
 We will review them in class.
+   * Show and discuss your expression assignment.
+The goal is to get people to go beyond what they normally do.
+How does it succeed?
+How could it be improved?
+Any new directions you want to explore?

 ***